kpperez/kpperez/README.md

 Hello, I'm Kyle.
 Data Analyst with Management Experience.
 Transforming data into insights for strategic decisions.

 - Querying data using SQL.
 - Big data management and analysis with Python.
+- AWS cloud computing and data management for scalable infrastructure solutions.
 - Developing dashboards on Tableau and PowerBI.
 - Data analysis and reporting using Excel and Google Sheets.